UduakN/UK-Used-Cars-Analysis/README.md

 # Summary of Findings and conclusion

-•	2019 is the year with the highest price.
-Which makes it the best year to sell and worst year to buy
+• 2019 was the year with the highest price, making it the best year to sell and the worst year to buy.
+There was a steady increase in price from 2010 to 2017.
+Prices dipped in 2018 (before the astronomical rise in 2019) and 2020 (probably due to the impact of COVID-19).

-•	The most common fuel type is petrol.
-Petrol comes first with 55.16%, other fuel types are diesel(41.62%), hybrid (2.97%)
+• The most common fuel type was petrol.
+Petrol comes first with 55.16%, followed by diesel(41.62%), and hybrid comes a distant third (2.97%).

-•	The average price per model of petrol is cheaper compare to others.
-The petrol price influenced the demand and supply
+• The average price per model of petrol was cheaper compared to others.
+The petrol price influenced the demand and supply.

-•	Price and mileage are positively correlated, they move in tandem
+• Price and mileage were positively correlated; they move in tandem.

-•	G class model has the highest average price of 99,000, followed closely by R8 model with 98,000
+• G class model had the highest average price of 99,000, followed closely by the R8 model at 98,000

-•	The year 2019 attributed most to the total price of 38.5% while 2011 attributed the lowest of 0.18%
+• The year 2019 attributed most to the total price of 38.5%, while 2011 attributed the lowest of 0.18%

-•	The newer the car, the higher the price
+• The newer the car, the higher the price.

-•	The major factors that determines how much a used car should be sold are model, age, fuel type and mileage
+• Road tax generally had no impact on price.
+There was only one instance where road tax impacted (caused an increase) the price.

-Connect with me on Linkedin https://www.linkedin.com/in/uduak-njoku
+• The significant factors determining the selling price of used cars were model, age, fuel type, and mileage.

-Feel free to interract with my dashboard; https://www.novypro.com/project/uk-used-cars-report
+Connect with me on Linkedin https://www.linkedin.com/in/uduak-njoku Feel free to interact with my dashboard; https://www.novypro.com/project/uk-used-cars-report